 - Operations Pre-Opening Checklist

-- Maintenance & Operations Documentation and Record Keeping
+- Maintenance and Operations Documentation and Record Keeping

 - Manufacture and Bulletins Updates